Nurse, golf player and motor mechanic among those convicted for drink-driving in Sussex

 Family and friends were unable to attend the event due to Covid restrictions, but could watch the live stream of the ceremony which allowed them to submit supportive comments to the new recruits, some from as far away as Chicago Airport.

-A burglary has been reported at a residential property off of Chain Lane, Battle (285 of the 15/11).
+A burglary has been reported at a commercial property off Burgess Road, Hastings (758 of the 15/11 relates).

 Members of the community are asked to remain vigilant to any suspicious activity in their area, and to report any concerns to police.